MicrosoftDocs/windows-uwp.ko-kr/windows-apps-src/launch-resume/how-to-create-and-consume-an-app-service.md

         {
             this.inventoryService = new AppServiceConnection();

-            // Here, we use the app service name defined in the app service provider&#39;s Package.appxmanifest file in the &lt;Extension&gt; section. this.inventoryService.AppServiceName = "com.microsoft.inventory";
+            // Here, we use the app service name defined in the app service provider's Package.appxmanifest file in the <Extension> section. this.inventoryService.AppServiceName = "com.microsoft.inventory";

             // Use Windows.ApplicationModel.Package.Current.Id.FamilyName within the app service provider to get this value.